AhmedSalih3d/SPHExample/README.md

 To record a property at a specific point, populate `PointMeasures` in the `SimulationMetaData` configuration.
-Each `PointMeasure` names a location and a list of variables to interpolate (or fallback to the nearest particle when the kernel support is empty).
-These values are written into the main VTKHDF output as `FieldData` arrays so they travel with each time step.
+Each `PointMeasure` names a location and a list of variables to interpolate within the neighbor stencil.
+These values are written into a dedicated `*_PointMeasures.vtkhdf` file so you can load probe points alongside the particle data.

 ## Help